Family History & Genealogy Resources

 125 14th Street

 For the researcher seeking detailed local genealogical information, we can provide lookups in Oakland City Directories, California county histories, Oakland birth and death certificates (1870-1904) and other Oakland History Room indexes.
 We cannot provide research in the Alameda County censuses or voting registers.
 Each search is limited to about 1/2 hour of staff time.
 Extensive original research cannot be accommodated by mail.

-Copies of Oakland birth and death certificates, death notices or obituaries from local newspapers may be requested by mail for $4.00.
+Copies of Oakland birth and death certificates, death notices or obituaries from local newspapers may be requested by mail.
 We can do up to two searches per patron per month.
 Please enclose a self-addressed, stamped envelope and allow 2-4 weeks for us to respond to your queries.